AVEVA/AVEVA-Samples-Edge/deployment_samples/EdgeDataStore/Install/README.md

    ```
    Then install a Linux distribution like [Ubuntu](https://www.microsoft.com/store/apps/9N9TNGVNDL3Q), and use `bash` for all other commands in this ReadMe.
 1. Prepare an `installation_files` folder with the Edge Data Store `.deb` files for the required processor architecture(s)
+1. (Optional) Configure template files in ./templates as desired

 ### Per-Device Setup